 Washington Targets Solar Scams

-Washington homeowners scored a legislative victory with the passage of the Washington Solar Consumer Protection Act, a robust piece of legislation meant to shield them from solar scams and deceptive solar industry practices.
+Washington homeowners scored a legislative victory by passing the Washington Solar Consumer Protection Act, a robust piece of legislation meant to shield them from solar scams and deceptive solar industry practices.

-Signed into law by Governor Jay Inslee and set to take effect on June 7, 2024, the act responds to an onslaught of misleading online ads, and aggressive door-to-door solicitations, offering “free” rooftop solar installations—a tactic widely discredited by local utilities and solar professionals.
+Signed into law by Governor Jay Inslee, the Washington Consumer Protection Act came into effect on June 7, 2024.
+The act responds to an onslaught of misleading online solar ads and aggressive door-to-door solicitations, offering “free” rooftop solar installations—a tactic widely discredited by local utilities and solar professionals.

 This new law promises a brighter, more honest future for solar energy in Washington, safeguarding residents from the false promises that have clouded the industry.